Exploring the Science of the Mind

 - visual perception

 Their research results and scholarly articles are frequently published in respected, peer-reviewed publications such as Psychopharmacology Neuroscience, Developmental Psychobiology, Biochemistry and Behavior, Cognitive Therapy and Research, Linguistics Review, and Endocrinology, among others.

 Psychology department career library

 Our career library has a selection of books to help guide you in choosing a career path that best suits you.
 You may read in the office or borrow books to make a photocopy of selected information.

 - Psychology and Careers in Psychology: A Guide to the Psychology Major at Binghamton University, by Ian M. Evans

 - Psychology: Careers for the Twenty-First Century, by the American Psychological Association

-For information about careers, research, etc., you are encouraged to see the academic adviser and attend the Psi Chi Career Night held each fall.
+For information about careers, research, etc., you are encouraged to see the academic advisor and attend the Psi Chi Career Night held each fall.

 Career Development Center

-You can also search the Career Development Center for additional information.
+You can also search the Fleishman Center for Career and Professional Development for additional information.